 In 2015, Brian secured his client’s right to bring a sexual harassment and retaliation claim in another appellate court victory.

 In 2013, Brian argued before the Court of Appeals for the Second Circuit in a landmark victory that reinforced the broad protections of the New York City Human Rights Law for victims of employment discrimination.
 Brian has testified before the New York City Counsel on a proposed amendment to expand employee rights under the New York City Human Rights Law, which was ultimately successful.

-In addition to his established litigation track record, Mr. Heller negotiates severance agreements, employment contracts, non-compete and confidentiality agreements, and counsels employees who are subjected to discrimination in the workplace.
+In addition to his established litigation track record, Brian negotiates severance agreements, employment contracts, non-compete and confidentiality agreements, and counsels employees who are subjected to discrimination in the workplace.
 He has been with Schwartz Perry & Heller since his graduation from Fordham Law School in 2001.
-He was made a partner of the firm in 2007 and a named partner in 2016.
+He was made a partner of the firm in 2007 and named partner in 2016.

-During law school, Mr. Heller served on the Fordham Urban Law Journal and as a mediator in the Bronx Small Claims Court.
+During law school, Brian served on the Fordham Urban Law Journal and as a mediator in the Bronx Small Claims Court.
 He is a Phi Beta Kappa graduate of Pennsylvania State University.

 “Most people feel they have no say in the workplace,” Brian says.
 “They feel that it’s best to stay silent and hope the boss leaves them alone.
 We help give people a voice to fight back.”